S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/objection.md

 The information revealed by objections can be used to improve:

 -   current and planned action
--   people executing on decisions
+-   how people execute on decisions
 -   existing agreements
 -   proposals
--   our understanding of drivers
+-   shared understanding of drivers

 ---

 ## Qualify Objections

 Some arguments raised are not in fact objections.
-Distinguish between objections, which always reveal useful information, and other arguments only based on opinion, preference or concerns.
+Distinguish between objections, which always reveal useful information, and other arguments that are based only on opinion, preference or concern.

-To find out whether an argument qualifies as an objection, a facilitator might ask the group:
+To discover if an argument qualifies as an objection, in a group context a facilitator might ask:

 _“Do you think this argument qualifies as an objection?”_

-If nobody disagrees with the argument, an objection typically qualifies, otherwise aim to discover the actual objection or to reveal the misconception.
+If nobody disagrees with the argument, an objection typically qualifies.
+Otherwise aim to discover the actual objection or reveal any misconceptions.

 ---